alisherweb3/web3/README.md

-# web3
-From JS to Smart-Contracts.
-Modern React, web3 frameworks for decentralized applications.
-All learning will practice in fight project change with smart contracts in backend, Next.js/Tailwindcss in frontend

-BRANCHES

-- ethereum
-- javascript
-- react
-- css
-- nft
-- typescript
+- Syntaxsis and types of data
-- web3
+- Global variables
-- dao
+- embedding methods
-- defi
+- Functions and modificators
+- Events and custom errors
-- dune
+- Constructor and inheritance